Nancy0011/Nancy0011/README.md

 ### Hi there 👋
+🌱 I’m currently learning Information Technology at Uni SA and C programming at 42 Coding School.

 <!--
 **Nancy0011/Nancy0011** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.